xingyingwang/smart_contracts/week-3-tutorial.md

 ### 2.1:

-Take a look at the shared module document, in Row 2, columns E, F, G, H, I: https://docs.google.com/spreadsheets/d/1LCAhbi894bGQQcT1-xw_WcshNtiXmSF47Ei797kC790/edit#gid=0
+Take a look at the shared module document on ELE, in Row 2, columns E, F, G, H, I.

 Using the software tool Kleopatra from https://gpg4win.org/download.html, or whichever tool you prefer, complete the following: